wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **M:**&ensp;Increase and widen your desires until nothing but reality can fulfill them.
 It is not desire that is wrong, but its narrowness and smallness.
 Desire is devotion.
-By all means, be devoted to the real, the infinite, the eternal heart of beïng.
+By all means, be devoted to the real, the infinite, the eternal heart of being.
 Transform desire into love.
 All you want is to be happy.
 All your desires, whatever they may be, are expressions of your longing for happiness.